ecoz2/ecoz2-whale/exerc01/README.md

 - Class "A" seems pretty well modeled given the 98.04% correct classification on 100 out of 102 test instances

-    - 1 instance misclassified as "I" (class number 14)
+    - 1 instance misclassified as "I" (class id 14)
-    - 1 instance misclassified as "I3" (class number 16)
+    - 1 instance misclassified as "I3" (class id 16)

 - Class "F" also pretty well modeled with 94.03% accuracy on 67 instances